DomCritchlow/domcritchlow.github.io/_posts/2022-06-29-how-the-pentagon-could-think-about.md

 The department must take significant steps to have a strong software development focus, which sets the foundation for a data-centric department.
 Focusing on these three areas will kickstart a movement to put the department on track to attract talented developers that can have a tangible impact on the operations across the entire Department of Defense.

-_This article is my own opinion and does not reflect the views of the US government or the DoD._
+_This article is my own opinion and does not reflect the views of the US government or the Department of Defense._

 Prepublication Link: [https://storage.googleapis.com/dc\_public\_documents/publish\_documents/How%20the%20Pentagon%20could%20think%20about%20Software%20Development.pdf](https://storage.googleapis.com/dc_public_documents/publish_documents/How%20the%20Pentagon%20could%20think%20about%20Software%20Development.pdf)